israel-dryer/Media-Player/README.md

 This works on Windows and Linux (as far as I can tell).
 I don't have a Mac... so if someone else wants to build support for that.. be my guest.

-A screenshot of the program running on a Raspberry Pi 3B+, Python 3.7.
+A screenshot of an ealier version running on a Raspberry Pi 3B+, Python 3.7.

 ![](images/examples/example10_rpi_buster.PNG)